 - Zoo official: Eyewitnesses suggest boy was dangled over the rail

-"Unfortunately, we have a number of eyewitness accounts that point to the strong likelihood that the child was dangled over the rail," Dr. Christopher Kuhar, executive director of the zoo, told CNN affiliate WEWS
+According to eyewitnesses, the child -- who suffered leg injuries -- was dangled over the rail of the the Cleveland Metropark Zoo's cheetah exhibit Saturday.
+"Unfortunately, we have a number of eyewitness accounts that point to the strong likelihood that the child was dangled over the rail," Christopher Kuhar, executive director of the zoo, told CNN affiliate WEWS

-Kuhar says the child's parents quickly went into the exhibit after the fall happened and that the cheetahs made no attempt to interact with the child or his parents.
+According to Kuhar, both parents quickly went down into the exhibit to retrieve him, and that neither of the zoo's cheetah's -- a pair of 4-year-old males -- attempted to interact with either the child or his parents.

 The zoo's cheetahs are in an outdoor exhibit attached to the primate, cat and aquatics building.
 The zoo's website

 says they are fed a canine diet along with weekly bones and horse meat, chicken and rabbit.

 Cleveland Metroparks Zoo said that it is "committed to the safety our visitors, employees, animal collection and volunteers," and that while the cheetah exhibit remains open, "the viewing deck is temporarily closed" while the incident is investigated.